/

 Whatever your situation or business goals, here are some ideas about what you can give first to help achieve those goals.

-1. Giving value first in the sales process
+1. Give value during the sales process

-Jeffery Gitomer is a long-time proponent (video) of giving value first in the sales process.
 According to Jeffrey, simply believing you are giving value is not enough.
 Value has to be perceived by the recipient.
-He also says that you should give without expectation.

-2. Giving value first in your marketing content
+2. Give value with your marketing content

 On the marketing front, an inbound approach revolves around giving value first.
 Greenlight Guru is a shining example of leading with value.